FullByte/FullByte.github.io/docs/games/boardgames/chessault/index.md

 White starts the game and places a figure on the board in the setup zone.

-Players then go turn by turn and can either place a figure or purchase a figure.
+Players then go turn by turn and can either place or purchase a figure.

 - In this phase all figures are placed directly in the setup zone (first 2 lines of the playing field).
 - Once placed, the king receives a protect ability.